 In the late 20th and early 21st centuries, America continued to drift in a conservative direction economically as unions weakened, workers worked longer hours for less overtime pay, Wall Street banks grew larger in relation to the rest of the “real” economy, and class lines hardened to the point that America had less upward mobility than European countries.
 Multinational firms transcended borders after the Cold War, cashing in on capitalism’s global victory.
 Religiously, Christian Fundamentalism spread from the Bible Belt across the country and, politically, the Reagan Revolution kept liberals on the defensive.
 Taxes and faith in government stayed low, with only a tenth as much spent on infrastructure as fifty years earlier (0.3% of GDP vs. 3%) and congressional approval ratings dropped to all-time lows as corporate lobbies brazenly bought off legislators.
 Ronald Reagan emboldened conservatives in the same way that FDR’s New Deal emboldened liberals a half-century earlier.
 And, just as FDR would’ve found some of LBJ’s Great Society too liberal, Reagan wouldn’t be conservative enough today to run as a Republican.
 By the mid-2010s, Western countries were shifting away from the traditional left-right economic spectrum that had defined politics for a century toward a dichotomy between those who embraced globalization, diversity, and the postwar Western alliance (NATO, EU) and those with a more nationalist viewpoint represented by Donald Trump in the U.S., Theresa May in Britain, Geert Wilders in the Netherlands, Viktor Orbán in Hungary, Marine Le Pen in France, and Lech and Jaroslaw Kaczynski in Poland.
 We’ll explore more on the potential dissolution of NATO and the European Union in the next chapter.
 The economic issues that defined the old spectrum were still more important than ever, though, as gains from increased productivity flowed almost exclusively to the wealthy, frustrating the middle classes and making it hard for the right to argue the merits of trickle-down economics convincingly to a broad GOP coalition.

-Still, in domestic politics, the GOP moved to the right and the Democrats followed by moving part way to the right on economics but not culture, and the gap between the two parties grew due to the end of the Cold War (removing a unifying cause), media fragmentation, enhanced gerrymandering, and greater (not less) transparency on Capitol Hill.
+In domestic politics, the GOP moved to the right and the Democrats followed by moving part way to the right on economics but not culture, and the gap between the two parties grew due to the end of the Cold War (removing a unifying cause), media fragmentation, enhanced gerrymandering, and greater (not less) transparency on Capitol Hill, leading to fewer backroom compromises outside the view of partisan lobbyists and voters.
 All this amplified the partisanship that’s been a mainstay of American democracy, creating near dysfunctional political gridlock in Congress worsened by increased parliamentary filibustering that can require 60% super-majorities on Senate bills.
 Some gridlock is a healthy and natural result of the Constitution’s system of checks-and-balances, though the actual term was invented in the early 1970s to describe New York City traffic.
 However, too much gridlock disrupts the compromises that keep the political system functioning.
 For instance, the bipartisan Simpson-Boles plan to balance the budget long-term with small compromises on both sides never even made it out of committee and likely wouldn’t have passed if it did.
-Meanwhile, among voters, rifts opened in the combustible 1960s evolved and hardened into the “culture wars” of the last 50 years.
+Meanwhile, among voters, rifts opened in the combustible 1960s evolved and hardened into the “culture wars” of the next half-century.

-Complicating and dovetailing with these culture wars was a libertarian push back against regulations on guns, drugs, and sexual orientation.
+Complicating and dovetailing with these culture wars was a libertarian push back against regulations on guns, drugs, sexual orientation, and gambling.
 Taking advantage of an omission/loophole in the 1934 National Firearms Act — requiring FBI background checks, national database registration, fingerprinting, photo, and fees for fully automatic machine guns, silencers (until recently), hand grenades, missiles, bombs, poison gas, short-barreled rifles, and sawed-off shotguns — gun lobbies staked out a place among civilians for semi-automatic assault rifles like the AR-15, with some marketing even aimed at children (technically their parents).
 An ATF-approved kit could “bump-fire” them into fully-automatic machine guns.
 Despite no evidence that the U.S. was poised to invade itself, the National Rifle Association (NRA) promoted assault rifles as a way for citizens to raise arms “against a tyrannical government run amok.”
-Combining this Second Amendment right in open carry states with the First Amendment right to free speech, law enforcement was “outgunned” by protesters in Nevada’s Cliven Bundy Standoff (4.14) and Charlottesville’s Unite the Right Rally (8.17), though in neither case did protesters open fire.
+Combining this Second Amendment right in open carry states with the First Amendment right to free speech and assembly, law enforcement was “outgunned” by protesters in Nevada’s Cliven Bundy Standoff (4.14) and Charlottesville’s Unite the Right Rally (8.17), though in neither case did protesters open fire.
 Current interpretations of the First and Second Amendments, in other words, were on a collision course in open carry states like Texas with no special event restrictions.
-Meanwhile, while overall crime rates fell in the U.S. in early 21st century, killers used assault rifles in mass shootings in Aurora (2012), Newton (2012), San Bernardino (2015), Orlando (2016), and on twelve police officers in Dallas (2016).
-While the country embraced military weapons for civilians, it simultaneously went in a more liberal direction on many social issues, including legalization of marijuana in some states and same-sex marriage everywhere (Chapter 17), and a generally more inclusive outlook among the young.
+Meanwhile, while overall crime rates fell in the U.S. in the early 21st century, killers used assault rifles in mass shootings in Aurora (2012), Newton (2012), San Bernardino (2015), Orlando (2016), Dallas (2016), Las Vegas (2017), and Sutherland Springs, Texas (2017).
+Bump stocks allow assassins like Stephen Paddock in Las Vegas to fire off 400-800 rounds per minute.

 Globalization: Pro & Con